microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

     for each piece of repair data associated with changesets that make up the transaction, leave the repair data in the `StygianForest` untouched but update its entry so that it is now associated with the composed changeset.

+Note that the `AnchorSet` for the view also needs to be patched so that any anchors pointing to the repair data is updated with the appropriate path.

 The above approach relies on the fact that composition can elide but not reassign changeset-local IDs.
 This avoids the problem of having to reverse-engineer how the repair data produced by the individual changesets maps to the repair data produced by composed changeset.

-Note that this requires reassigning new changeset-local IDs to changesets that are merged into the branch whose transaction is open.
+Note that this requires reassigning new changeset-local IDs to any changesets that are merged from another branch into the branch whose transaction is open.

 ### Patching Repair Data After Rebasing